 Through the Consolidated Plan process, the Consortium developed a comprehensive list of priority housing and community development needs for the entire consortium area.
 The focus groups and community meetings provided critical input for prioritizing the housing and community needs.
-With the Consortium's designated funding cycles, FY 2022-2023 is the first year of the three-year funding cycle that covers 2023-2025.
-A kickoff meeting was held on October 7, 2021 for all interested applicants to attend.
-Each member of the Consortium announced the types of programs and activities they were seeking to fund with CDBG for the next funding cycle and shared the reporting and monitoring requirements.
-Applications for the three-year funding cycle was due on December 6, 2021.
-The consultation process discussed in this section reflects actions taken during the Consolidated Plan planning process.
+With the Consortium's designated funding cycles, FY 2023-2024 is the second year of the three-year funding cycle that covers 2023-2025.
+Since this is the second year of the three-year funding cycle, the subrecipients remain the same.
+All subrecipients were required to submit their renewal applications by March 13, 2023.
+They were allowed to change the requested amount of funding in the renewal application.